psyplot/psyplot-gui/README.rst

 Copyright
 ---------
-Copyright (C) 2021 Helmholtz-Zentrum Hereon

-Copyright (C) 2020-2021 Helmholtz-Zentrum Geesthacht
+Copyright © 2021 Helmholtz-Zentrum Hereon, 2020-2021 Helmholtz-Zentrum

-Copyright (C) 2016-2021 University of Lausanne
+Geesthacht, 2016-2021 University of Lausanne

 psyplot-gui is released under the GNU LGPL-3.O license.
 See COPYING and COPYING.LESSER in the root of the repository for full